-A student whose appeal is granted will be reinstated in the PhD program and the Lienhard School of Nursing, as the case may be, on academic probation in accordance with the applicable conditions of probation set forth in the Academic Probation Policy.
+A student whose appeal is granted will be reinstated in the PhD program and the Lienhard School of Nursing, on academic probation in accordance with the applicable conditions of probation set forth in the Academic Probation Policy.
 A student who is reinstated and fails to satisfy the conditions of academic probation within the time permitted, will be dismissed automatically from the Lienhard School of Nursing.
 If such occurs, the dismissal will be final, and the student will not have the right to any further review or appeal.